Address: Rathfarnham, Dublin 14

 Telephone No.: +353 1 493 9462

-Toilets, toilet for visitors with disabilities, car/coach park
+Toilets, toilets for visitors with disabilities, passenger lift, car/coach park

 A playground managed by South Dublin County Council is in the grounds of the Castle